 “People love the multipurpose designs,” David said.
 “It allows you to adjust the theme to any project without additional effort.
 You have everything you need at hand.”

-The focus on usable and flexible multipurpose themes will continue in 2017, according to David, who said the company relies on young employees to stay abreast of design trends in the industry.
+The focus on usable and flexible multipurpose themes will continue into the future, according to David, who said the company relies on young employees to stay abreast of design trends in the industry.

 “These are people who constantly come up with bright new ideas,” he said.
 “We have many creative people joining our team constantly, from different backgrounds and professional experiences.
 By joining together, they can generate such great ideas you can’t help but admire.”